-These three readings will help you form evidence-informed perspectives about how to respond to identified falls risks in an individualised care plan.
+These two readings will help you form evidence-informed perspectives about how to respond to identified falls risks in an individualised care plan.

 - 1. Healey F. 2011.
 Implementing a Fall Prevention Program via webpage. - 2.
-Cassie F. 2013.
-Push to reduce falls.
-Nursing Review 13(5): 28 via pdf. - 3.
 A State of the Art Review in British Medical Journal 2016 gives a good, short summary of falls risk assessment and care planning in the community (starts on page 2).